 For more information, call the Circulation Department at 203-438-2282 x202 or email the Circulation Desk.

-Books on the Common will have copies available for purchase and signing.
+Books on the Common will have copies of both books for sale and signing.